 Chillers, air conditioning units, walk-in coolers and freezers, and various types of appliances can release hydrofluorocarbons and perfluorocarbons to the atmosphere.
-In 2010, release of refrigerant from Patient Care areas amounted to 468 kilograms of refrigerant, resulting in 609 MTCO2E of GHG emissions, as noted in Table 5.3.
+In 2011, release of refrigerants from Patient Care areas amounted to 75 kilograms of refrigerant, resulting in 98 MTCO2E of GHG emissions, as noted in Table 5.3.
+This number was greatly reduced from the 609 MTCO2E of GHG emissions associated with refrigerant releases in 2010 due to increased efforts by VU Plant Operations and VUMC Plant Services to minimize refrigerant losses.
+Both groups hired dedicated chilled water technicians that perform robust preventative maintenance on systems which minimizes downtime and reduces the costs associated with refrigerant replacement and loss of chilled water for critical equipment.

-&lt;sup>29 Anesthetic gas for 2005 and 2006 is not readily available.
+&lt;sup>39 Anesthetic gas for 2005 and 2006 is not readily available.
 2007 data has been used for those two calendar years.

-&lt;sup>30 Emission Factor for R-134A is used as a default emission factor, as some refrigerants do not have a published emission factor/global warming potential (GWP).
+&lt;sup>40 Emission Factor for R-134A is used as a default emission factor, as some refrigerants do not have a published emission factor/global warming potential (GWP).